KickItLikeShika/AI-Scientist/README.md

 The Grokking template used code from [Sea-Snell/grokking](https://github.com/Sea-Snell/grokking) and [danielmamay/grokking](https://github.com/danielmamay/grokking).

-We would like to thank the developers of the open-source models and packages for their contributions and for making their work available.

-## Citing The AI Scientist
+## Citing **The AI Scientist** ✏️

 If you use **The AI Scientist** in your research, please cite it as follows:

 ```
 @article{lu2024aiscientist,
   title={The AI Scientist: Towards Fully Automated Open-Ended Scientific Discovery},
-  author={Chris Lu and Cong Lu and Robert Tjarko Lange and Jakob Foerster and Jeff Clune and David Ha},
+  author={Lu, Chris and Lu, Cong and Lange, Robert and Foerster, Jakob N and Clune, Jeff and Ha, David},
   journal={arXiv preprint arXiv:2408.06292},
   year={2024}
 }
 ```

-## FAQ

-We recommend reading our paper in the first instance for any questions you have on The AI Scientist.

-### Why am I missing files when running The AI Scientist?
-Make sure you have completed all the setup and preparation steps before the main experiment script.

-### Why has a PDF not been generated?
-The AI Scientist finishes an idea with a success rate that depends on both the template, the base foundation model, and the complexity of the idea.
-We advise referring to our main paper.
-The highest success rates are observed with Claude Sonnet 3.5.

-### What is the cost of each idea generated?
-Typically less than $15 per paper with Claude Sonnet 3.5.

-### How do I change the base conference format associated with the write-ups?
-Change the base `template.tex` files contained within each template.

-### How do I run The AI Scientist for different subject fields?
-Please refer to the instructions for different templates.
-In this current iteration, this is restricted to ideas that can be expressed in code.
-However, lifting this restriction would represent exciting future work! :)
+We would like to thank the developers of the open-source models and packages for their contributions and for making their work available.